 Data that are before the model start year or greater than the retrospective year are not moved into the internal working arrays at all.
 So if you have any alternative observations that are used in some model runs and not in others, you can simply give them a negative year value rather than having to comment them out.
-The first output to data.ss\new has the unaltered and complete input data.
-Subsequent reports to data.ss\new produce expected values or bootstraps only for the data that are being used.
+The first output to data.ss_new has the unaltered and complete input data.
+Subsequent reports to data.ss_new produce expected values or bootstraps only for the data that are being used.
+Additional information on bootstrapping is available in Bootstrap Data Files Section.